deepblueparticle/event-queue/README.md

 To allow other threads to modify the queue we use condition variables to implement waiting.
 If the wait was interrupted, we don't execute the selected event and start the step from the beginning.

-There is a special interaction between `run` and `quit` methods to account for multithreading context.
-The problem is that we can't guarantee `run` and `quit`execution order from different threads.
+There is a special interaction between `run` and `quit` methods to account for multithreading.
+The problem is that we can't guarantee `run` and `quit` execution order from different threads.
 It means that a undesired (perhaps rare) situation is possible when `quit` was called before `run` and then the queue runs forever.
 To avoid that `quit` is implemented such that it waits until `run` is called and then cancels it.
 The consequence of that is that we should not run `quit`, when there was no `run` calls in this thread before or in other threads.

 See the details regarding multithreading in the code.
-I'm not sure that I get everything right, but it all seem reasonable.
+I'm not sure that I get everything right, but it seems reasonable.

 Building
 ========